Invibit/Helium_Fast_Sync/README.md

 Download the zip package (fast_sync_tool.zip) and get back to mining as soon as possible!

+What's new: Linux is now supported!
+MacOS version is coming soon.

 ## Fast Sync
 Taking the pain away from the syncing process of the helium miner.